 5. Sign up for the Faculty Interview

-Once the application deadline passes, you will be contacted via email to sign up for a 10-minute interview with a PR faculty member.
+Approximately two weeks after the application deadline passes, you will be contacted via email to sign up for a 10-minute interview with a PR faculty member.
 Sign-up sheets will be available in the office in 360 BRMB.
 The interview will explore your interest in public relations and strategic communications.
 You will likely be asked about your preparation for the program as well as the specific types of careers you might pursue.

 Please remember that if you are admitted to the major, you make a commitment to remain in the program for a minimum of four semesters.
 There are no exceptions to this requirement.
 Advertising and PR also require you to attend one spring or summer term.